CDCgov/el_gato/docs/approach.md

    <img src="images/mompSReads.png" width="384" height: auto />
 </p>

-**Figure 2: Resolving *mompS* Alleles. -** a) *mompS* is sometimes found as multiple copies within *L. pneumophila*, which can have base pair variation between the copies.
-Sanger SBT primers target the correct copy. b) el_gato uses primer sequences and, with mapping, read orientation to assess which mompS is the correct one.
+**Figure 2: Resolving *mompS* Alleles. -** a) *mompS* is sometimes found as multiple copies within *L. pneumophila* and copies may not be identical.
+Sanger SBT primers target the correct copy. b) el_gato uses primer sequences and read orientation to identify the correct *mompS* allele to include in the SBT profile.

 ## Assembly

-Six of the seven loci (*flaA*, *pilE*, *asd*, *mip*,*proA*, and *neuA/neuAh*) are identified using BLAST.
-For each, the best BLAST result is returned as the allele.
+Six of the seven loci (*flaA*, *pilE*, *asd*, *mip*,*proA*, and *neuA/neuAh*) are identified using BLAST against the SBT allele database.
 The closest match is returned with an \* if loci have no exact match.
 Only *mompS* requires extra when processing an assembly.

 ### *mompS* and Assemblies

 [*mompS* is sometimes present in multiple copies in *Legionella pneumophila*, though typically two copies.](https://doi.org/10.1016/j.cmi.2017.01.002) When typing *L. pneumophila* using Sanger sequencing, primers amplify only the correct *mompS* locus.
-We, therefore, use [*in silico* PCR](https://users.soe.ucsc.edu/~kent/) to extract the correct *mompS* locus sequence from the assembly.
+We, therefore, use [*in silico* PCR](https://users.soe.ucsc.edu/~kent/) to extract the correct *mompS* locus sequence from assemblies.
 The primers used for *in silico* PCR are *mompS*-450F (TTGACCATGAGTGGGATTGG) and *mompS*-1116R (TGGATAAATTATCCAGCCGGACTTC) [as described in this protocol](https://doi.org/10.1007/978-1-62703-161-5_6).
-The *mompS* allele is then identified using BLAST.
+The *mompS* allele is then identified using BLAST against the SBT database.

-*Note:* This method does not perform as well as using Illumina reads because information (read orientation and quality metrics) is lost when generating an assembly.
-Furthermore, because of this lack of information, the assembly method in el_gato does not do any additional quality filtering like in the reads processing approach.
+*Note:* This method does not perform as well as sequence typing using Illumina reads due to information loss (read orientation and quality metrics) when generating an assembly.
+Furthermore, because of this lack of information, no additional quality filtering is undertaken in el_gato when the assembly method is used.